manototh/oop-calculator/README.md

 1. Create a copy of the file `source\oop-navbar.ts`, and open it with your text editor.
 2. At the bottom of the file, delete the example.
 3. Create a `CalculatorCore` object with no parameters, specifying the title of the navigation bar in a string-type parameter.
 4. Create a `CalculatorUIOptions` object.
 The first parameter is the CSS selector of the HTML element where you want to insert the calculator into the DOM.
-Optionally, specify the colors of the calculator with the following paramaters:
+Optionally, specify the colors of the calculator with the following parameters:
    - Specify a CSS color value in the second parameter to determine the color of the calculator's background.
    - Specify a CSS color value in the third parameter to determine the color of the buttons.
    - Specify a CSS color value in the fourth parameter to determine the color of the calculator's display.